isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ```

 > note "Note"
 > If you want to allow the developer choosing between multiple flavours, e.g. different root filesystem sizes, you can end up with multiple containerized VM images.
-If you just need and additional block device, `emptyDisk` is the proper way to go.
+If you just need an additional block device, `emptyDisk` is the proper way to go.

 ### Verify the custom-built image

 Before continuing, it is suggested to verify the golden expanded image.
 Since the qcow2 image is not yet containerized, it can easily run on KVM/libvirt.
-In our case, the builder server already have in place thee Virtualization Host group packages.
+In our case, the builder server has already in place the *Virtualization Host* group packages.

 > info "Information"
 > There are a lot of tools that allow us to run a qcow2 image in libvirt.
-In this example I used `virt-install`, however other tool that makes easy deploy VM images and worth exploring is [kcli](https://github.com/karmab/kcli)
+In this example, `virt-install` is used, however, other tool that makes easy to deploy VM images and worth exploring is [kcli](https://github.com/karmab/kcli)

-First, install [virt-install](https://linux.die.net/man/1/virt-install), which is a command line tool for creating new KVM, Xen, or Linux container guests using the "libvirt" hypervisor management library, and run a new VM from the golden image:
+First, install [virt-install](https://linux.die.net/man/1/virt-install), which is a command-line tool for creating new KVM, Xen, or Linux container guests using the "libvirt" hypervisor management library, and run a new VM from the golden image:

 ```sh
 $ yum install virt-install -y